 On his return to London in 1838 he would publish a selection of sketches made on this trip.
 It was however the Italian landscape which would become the main focus on his work.
 A regular exhibitor at the Royal Academy, one painting, Amalfi, was acquired by Prince Albert in 1841.

-A regular visitor to Arran, Ormidale house was built as a summer house for the now wealthy artist and his wife.
-In 1846, having lost their first only child at the age of six, the Herings were persuaded to adopt a daughter, Marion, the illegitimate child of the Duke of Hamilton and a local girl.
+A regular visitor to Arran, Ormidale House was built as a summer house for the now wealthy artist and his wife.
+In 1846, having lost their first (and only) child at the age of six, the Herings were persuaded to adopt a daughter, Marion, the illegitimate child of the Duke of Hamilton and a local girl.

 His daughter Marion, who having moved to London from Arran at age 4, would sometimes use the name Jeanie Hering in honour of her adoptive father.
 She would go on to become a sucessful author of children's books and plays under this pseudonym, some of which were later performed at the Strand.